 Eat a Rainbow

 Eating a rainbow is good for you.
 You want to be seeking out foods in different food groups and that provide different nutrients and vitamins for little bodies to grow strong and healthy.
-Not only is one-note food unappealing and unappetizing, it’s usually not the best meal you could be eating.
+Not only is one-note food unappealing and unappetizing, but it’s also usually not the best meal you could be eating.